leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 ## A more elaborate example.

-This in this somewhat more realistic example we will tries to control the model so that the cell count for the "default" cell type over time stabilizes at about 128 cells.
+In this somewhat more realistic example, we will control the model so that the cell count for the "default" cell type over time stabilizes at about 128 cells.
-For observation we will use cell count.
+For observation, we will use cell count.
-For action we will use a apoptosis inducing drug that kills the cells.
+For action, we will use an apoptosis inducing drug that kills the cells.

 For this tutorial, we assume you have additionally [PhyiCell Studio](https://github.com/PhysiCell-Tools/PhysiCell-Studio) installed.